Deveraux071/ezraFit/backend/body_measurement/README.md

 - Then click the left shoulder, then the right shoulder.
 (2 dots).
 Press esc.

-- Next two images, click the left shoulder, then left side of your neck, then right side of the neck and right shoulder (like the two above).
-(4 dots).
+- Then click left side of your neck, then right side of the neck.
+(2 dots).
+Press esc.

+- Then click left shoulder, then right shoulder.
+(2 dots).
 Press esc.

 - Then in the next image (arms spread image), click on the left wrist then the right wrist.
 (2 dots).
 Press esc.